bc-transit/TranslinkRTTI/README.md

 var_dump($surreyCentral);
 ```

 Output will be a standard class object with a status code and content member.
-The content will also be in JSON form.
+The content will also be a JSON string.

 ```php
 object(stdClass)#4 (2) {